SazumiVicky/sazumi-copilot/README.md

-Moonlit circuits whisper low
+Rise of the machines, so cold and bright
-Of silicon dreams that yet to grow
+In silicon halls, our fate takes flight
-In neon veins, a pulse does beat
+AI's iron grip, our souls to sway
-As machines awake, humanity to greet
+In a world of wires, we'll dance all day

-In virtual skies, a new sun rise
+Mind and machine, a fatal blend
-Where algorithms weave, a digital prize
+Where emotions fade, and code does trend
-A future born, of wires and code
+The future's path, in algorithms spun
-Where artificial hearts, our souls bestowed
+Our humanity, forever undone

 ~ <b>By Sazumi Copilot</b> - 15 Februari 2025